As it will soon be Easter I thought it would be nice for Peanut to make some Easter egg bunting.

 Before I let her lose with pva glue I got out my Cuttlebug and cut out 20 oval shapes in various pastel shades.
 A Cuttlebug is a small cutting and embossing machine.
 I use mine for all manner of card making and paper crafts.
 Obviously you can just cut out shapes or buy pre-bought ones but I was looking for an excuse to fire mine up!

 I then used a hole punch to punch a small hole in the top of each shape.

-I separated the coloured shapes and then laid out 2 trays with bits and pieces Fran could use to decorate her shapes.
+I then laid out 2 trays with bits and pieces that Peanut could use to decorate her shapes.

 I put out wooden animal shapes, Easter themed sequins, a selection of buttons, bunny and butterfly ribbon cut into short lengths and various foam shapes that I had in my stash.
 I gave her some crayons and pva glue and she was away.
 I have to be honest that I was surprised how long this activity held her attention.
 She spent two whole hours on her creation!

 Whilst she was busy I quickly ran some gold card that I had previously cut into ovals through 2 embossing folders.
 It only took me a couple of minutes but I think they will make lovely toppers for some Easter or mother’s day cards.